 Kristy Parker is Counsel at Protect Democracy.
 She leads litigation to secure accountability for abuses of executive power and interference with government functions, and leads advocacy to reform the Department of Justice and protect its independence from politicization.

 These key questions can help assess whether a government-led investigation or prosecution is appropriate — or an abuse of power.

-Former president Donald Trump is facing criminal investigations across a number of both state and federal jurisdictions.
-He’s been indicted in New York for conduct that allegedly occurred before he was president and is also under investigation for abuses of power while he was president — efforts to overturn the 2020 presidential election and the mishandling of classified records.
+Former president Donald Trump is facing criminal investigations and prosecutions across a number of both state and federal jurisdictions.
+A federal grand jury in the Southern District of Florida has indicted him on charges including willful retention of sensitive national defense information, conspiracy to obstruct justice, and making false statements to federal officials.
+He was earlier indicted in New York for conduct that allegedly occurred before he was president and is also under investigation for abuses of power while he was president — including efforts to overturn the 2020 presidential election.

 In response, Trump and his political allies have claimed that the prosecutors investigating him are “weaponizing” law enforcement for political ends.
 In doing so, they’re also suggesting that there is something inherently undemocratic about investigating and prosecuting a former president.